zwabbe/Pizza/README.md

 https://github.com/zwabbe

+# Setup/Installation

+This website is very straight forward to use.
+And demonstrates the use of inputs, prototypes and objects in the form of a Pizza menu.

-## Setup/Installation
+## How to use:

-To use the website simply just input a number and see what results pop out!!
+* Select your desire Pizza size and the topping options presented.
+* One selected press Submit to show results of your order.

-If you wish to make changes to the project then follow these steps:
+## If you wish to make changes to the project then follow these steps:

 * Clone the repo from this link: https://github.com/zwabbe/pizza.git

-* If you just wish to view the site then open the index.html file!

- * If you wish to edit the scripts or styles for the page the then I suggest using downloading VScode!
-Or just using your favorite text editor! :)
+ * Open the desired files with your favorite text editor.
+I suggest downloading VScode or just using your favorite text editor! :)

-## Known bugs / Issues
+# Known bugs / Issues

+Zero, zilch, nada!
+Bada bing bada boom.

-## Specifications
+# Specifications

 ```
 Describe: Pizza()

 Test: Pizza variable "size" to change depending if Small , Med, or Large radio button selected.